Vitiligo (overview) L80

 Circumscribed, white-colored areas of hair may appear on the capillitium (also eyebrows and eyelashes)(poliosis circumscripta)

 Depending on the distribution of the foci, a distinction is made between generalized, localized and universal vitiligo (see table); see also Uveomeningoencephalic syndrome.
+The so-called "segmental vitiligo", which many authors interpret as a cutaneous mosaic, requires special interpretation (Dellatorre G et al. 2023).

-Vitiligo is described as "stable" if no new foci appear; unstable = slow increase in size of existing foci, or the irregular intermittent appearance of new foci; progressive = continuous progression of existing foci and appearance of new foci (n.
+Vitiligo is described as "stable" if no new foci appear; unstable = slow increase in size of existing foci or the irregular intermittent appearance of new foci; progressive = continuous progression of existing foci and appearance of new foci (n.
 Meurer M et al. 2017).

 Laboratory